 (4) intentionally and without claim of right removes the contents of mail addressed to another;

 (5) intentionally and without claim of right takes mail, or the contents of mail, that has been left for collection on or near a mail depository; or

 (6) receives, possesses, transfers, buys, or conceals mail obtained by acts described in clauses (1) to (5), knowing or having reason to know the mail was obtained illegally.

 The penalty for mail theft may result in a prison sentence of up to three years and up to a $5,000 fine.
 Homeowners should pay extra attention to their packages during the holiday season and install surveillance cameras.
-If you have been charged with mail theft or possession of stolen property, contact Keller Law Offices.
+If you have been charged with mail theft or possession of stolen property, contact Keller Criminal Defense Attorneys.
 Mail theft is a felony level offense and you will need an attorney to fight the charges against you.
 Contact a lawyer as soon as you are approached by law enforcement before you make a statement.